Best High-Resolution Satellite Images: Alternatives to Google Maps

 Copernicus Data Space Ecosystem - European Satellite Data

-The Copernicus program provides free access to Sentinel satellite imagery through their data space ecosystem:
+The Copernicus program provides free access to Sentinel satellite imagery through its data space ecosystem:

 - Sentinel-1, 2, 3, and 5P satellite data